Pollutant Information: Magnesium

 Category: Heavy metals and base cations

-Base cations such as magnesium are important in the environment because deposition has an impact upon surface pH, causing an increase in alkalinity, thereby buffering or neutralising the effects of acidity generated by sulphur and nitrogen.
+Base cations such as magnesium are important in the environment because deposition has an impact upon surface pH, causing an increase in alkalinity, thereby buffering or neutralizing the effects of acidity generated by sulphur and nitrogen.
 It is for this reason these emissions are of interest, rather than their negative impacts upon human health or ecosystems.
 It was long assumed that the major source of base cations in the air was dust from soil erosion, but patterns of concentrations in air and precipitation also suggest significant emissions from urban and industrial sources.
-Emissions of magnesium have fallen by 83% since 1990, mainly due to a reduction in emissions from solid fuel use.
-The most significant sources of magnesium emissions are residential combustion, fireworks, combustion in the manufacturing industry, and combustion in the energy and transformation industry.
+Emissions of magnesium have fallen by 82% since 1990, mainly due to a reduction in emissions from solid fuel use.
+The most significant source of magnesium emissions in 2016 were construction and fireworks which were responsible for 24% and 18% of UK emissions respectively.

 Time series graph